PPF Calculator

 Can I have multiple PPF accounts?

-No, only one PPF account per individual is allowed.
+No, rules typically restrict to one PPF account per individual.
 However, you can open accounts for minor children as their guardian.